How to use this site.

 In unstripped binaries function names can sometimes be useful, especially if the programmer used helpful titles such as win_this_challenge().
 You will still be able to learn the names of imported functions from stripped binaries.
 Listing functions imported from shared libraries is simple:

 $ rabin2 -i <binary>

 $ nm -u <binary>

 Listing just those functions written by the programmer is harder, a rough approximation could be:

 $ rabin2 -qs <binary> | grep -ve imp -e ' 0 '

-Counterintuitively, don't use the 'strings' command to search for strings in the challenge binaries, use rabin2 instead.
-For example; running strings on the 'fluff' challenge will yield 98 lines of output to wade through, most of which are irrelevant.
-On the other hand, running
+Counterintuitively, don't use the "strings" command to search for strings in the challenge binaries, use rabin2 instead.
+For example running strings on the "split" challenge will yield many lines of output, most of which are irrelevant.
+On the other hand, running:

-will yield 5 lines, all of which are strings the programmer purposefully placed in the binary.
+will yield very few lines, all of which are strings the programmer purposefully placed in the binary.